wjessup/alexa-app-savant/README.md

     * You say: alexa ask Savant set heat to 75 degrees
     * alexa Responds: “Setting AC to 75 degrees"
     * Expectation:  thermostat cool set point will change to requested value

+## Privacy
+alexa-app-savant collects anonymous usage information.
+This information is used to better track how the skill is used and what errors occur during usage.
+Information is paired with a randomly generated UUID which can not be linked back to a particular person or system.
+Users have the ability to opt-out of all information sharing, see configuration section.